Skip to main content

 Limitations

-• Engagement is calculated from donations — sponsorships, pledge payments, and in-kind donations all roll up
+• Engagement is calculated from donation records — sponsorships, pledge payments, and in-kind donations roll up where they generate a Donation record (most cases).